dfrag-tv/vrs-event-announcements/zowie-extremesland-2026-additional-info.md

 ## Qualification Pathways

 There are **8 Regional Qualifier slots** and **4 Direct VRS Invites**.

-There are **no Wildcard Invites**.

-This is not a Wildcard Tournament.

 | Pathway | Slots | Scope | Enters Main Event at | Notes |
 | --- | ---: | --- | --- | --- |